In-Memory Database Questions & Answers

 Caching is the process whereby on-disk databases keep frequently-accessed records in memory, for faster access.
 However, caching only speeds up retrieval of information, or “database reads.”
 Any database write – that is, an update to a record or creation of a new record – must still be written through the cache, to disk.
 So, the performance benefit only applies to a subset of database tasks.
-In addition, managing the cache is itself a process that requires substantial memory and CPU resources, so even a “cache hit” underperforms an in-memory database.
+In addition, managing the cache is itself a process that requires substantial memory and CPU resources, so even a “cache hit” under performs an in-memory database.

 If an in-memory database system boosts performance by holding all records in memory, can’t I get the same result by creating a RAM disk and deploying a traditional database there?

 As a makeshift solution, placing the entire on-disk database on a RAM disk will speed up both database reads and writes.
-However, the database is still hard-wired for disk storage, and processes in the database to facilitate disk storage, such as caching and file I/O, will continue to operate, even though they are now redundant.
+However, the database system is still hard-wired for disk storage, and processes in the database to facilitate disk storage, such as caching and file I/O, will continue to operate, even though they are now irrelevant.

 In addition, data in an on-disk database system must be transferred to numerous locations as it is used.
-Figure 1 shows the handoffs required for an application to read a piece of data from an on-disk database, modify it and write that record back to the database.
+Figure 1 shows the hand-offs required for an application to read a piece of data from an on-disk database, modify it and write that record back to the database.
 These steps require time and CPU cycles, and cannot be avoided in a traditional database, even when it runs on a RAM disk.
 Still more copies and transfers are required if transaction logging is active.